Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 {{< figure src="/img/tree-5.png" title="Passing key information." >}}

-Passing key information can be useful if a progression modulates (moves to another key) but more on that later.
+Passing key information can be useful if a progression modulates (moves to another key).
 We may also leave out the key information if there doesn't occur any modulation as shown in the first tree.

 Let's sum up what we just did: